Blog Investing The Best Place to Buy Condo in Florida: Investor’s Guide

 Inadequate Parking Facilities

 Understandably—not to mention realistically—not everyone living in a condo owns a vehicle.
 However, ample parking should still be available for tenants.
 Inadequate parking means that once all the parking slots have been taken, residents will risk parking their cars in unsafe areas.
-Some might need to park on the streets or walk further down the block for parking.
-This leaves them and their vehicles at a greater risk.
+Some might need to park on the streets or walk further down the block for parking, which leaves them and their vehicles at a greater risk.

 That being said, check if there is adequate lighting and if the parking area is well-maintained.